-- Article 14 provides equality before law and equal protection of laws.
+- Article 14 provides equality before the law and equal protection of laws.

-- Article 23 puts total ban on forced labour & is punishable under the Act.
+- Article 23 puts the total ban on forced labour & is punishable under the Act.

 - Preamble Commitment: Justice, liberty, equality, & fraternity for all the citizens including children are the main purpose of the Constitution.